 One Community’s definition of consensus can further be expanded to include these finer and more complex points:

-There are two basic keys to the consensus decision making process: learning the techniques, and holding the consciousness to work the techniques successfully.
-Consensus is different from other types of decision making because it emphasizes the cooperative development of a decision with group members working together rather than competing against each other.
-The goal of consensus is to create a decision that is consented to by all group members through the process of GOING FOR THE HIGHEST GOOD OF ALL CONCERNED; having and holding this consciousness is foundational to the success of the consensus model.
+The two basic keys to the consensus decision-making process are: (1) learning the techniques, and (2) holding the consciousness to work the techniques successfully.
+Consensus is different from other types of decision-making.
+It emphasizes the cooperative development of a decision with group members working together rather than competing against each other.
+The goal of consensus is to create a decision that is consented to by all group members and aligned with The Highest Good Of All Concerned.
+Having and holding this consciousness is foundational to the success of the consensus model.

 This is the process of making decisions based on the premise that each group member is satisfied with the decision.
-Not everyone may agree exactly, word for word, but by going with the spirit of the decision to be made, all have agreed on one forward action.
+Not everyone may agree exactly, word for word, but by going with the spirit of the decision, all have agreed on one forward action.

 In the consensus process there are no votes taken.
-There is only the goal of unity, which may or may not be born of discord, disagreement, agreement, opposing points of view, attachment/detachment, or other normal expressions occurring in group societies.
-Consensus decisions are reached with everyone present contributing to the process, uniting their intention and the results they want.
+The goal of unity, which may or may not be born of discord, disagreement, agreement, opposing points of view, attachment/detachment, or other normal expressions occurring in group societies.
+Consensus decisions are reached with everyone present contributing to the process, united in their intention and the results they want.

-Human beings can raise their conscious awareness, their level of acceptance, and their outer expression to such a degree as to bring about harmony, unconditional loving, joy, and success among their societal groups be it family, group living situations, church, work, or play.
-This is key to those desiring to reach a consensus because the human ability to become refined in our consciousness, allowing for everyone’s mistakes, allowing for everyone’s feelings, thoughts, concerns, and creativity are all part of the consensus model.
+Human beings can raise their conscious awareness, their level of acceptance, and their outer expression.
+This is key to those desiring to reach a consensus.
+This brings about harmony, unconditional love, joy, and success among societal groups – be it family, group living situations, church, work, or play.
+The human ability to become refined in our consciousness, allowing for everyone’s mistakes, allowing for everyone’s feelings, thoughts, concerns, and creativity are all part of the consensus model.

-The more we allow the spirit of our oneness to flood our consciousness, the closer we come to acceptance of what is here and now —differing opinions and perspectives.
-Acceptance then brings in peace and joy.
-These are symbols that our hearts are open and we have begun to share in a greater wisdom than any one of us possess individually such that we can make decisions that work for everyone.
-In consensus we must deal with how others think and feel and allow for and incorporate that.
+The more we allow the spirit of our oneness to flood our consciousness, the closer we come to acceptance.
+We honor the here and now and differing opinions and perspectives.
+Acceptance brings in peace and joy.
+These are symbols that our hearts are open.
+We begin to share in a greater wisdom than any one of us possess individually such that we can make decisions that work for everyone.
+In consensus, we must deal with how others think and feel and allow for and incorporate that.
 More than just acceptance, this requires understanding of self and others.

 In working consensus with a group of people, it is not only necessary to acquire and demonstrate the attitudes and qualities necessary for consensus, but also to have the skills to facilitate successful and productive meetings.

 Consensus invites and includes all those who want to participate.
-It encourages all points of view to be shared.
-Consensus is more than just agreement because we use creativity to expand our consciousness to include even the unrepresented points of view, the unpopular points of view, and the different or least likely points of view.
+Everyone shares their points of view.
+Consensus is more than just agreement.
+We use creativity to expand our consciousness to include even the unrepresented points of view, the unpopular points of view, and the different or least likely points of view.
 In this way we open ourselves to create the highest quality decision.

 Let’s change our traditional attitudes to the attitude that we can make it work for everyone.
 We can all win.
-Consensus means considering what actions would be for The Highest Good of All and how each of us can move beyond our own mental or emotional reactions or positions.
+Consensus means considering what actions would be for The Highest Good of All, along with how each of us can move beyond our own mental or emotional reactions or positions.